KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

 If you are using Olly Debuger there are some plugins that can help with this, such as <a href="http://www.openrce.org/downloads/details/211/APIFinder" target="_blank">APIFinder</a> by Tomisslav Pericin.
 There are plugins available for other debugers, you will need do a google search.
 For example: debuggerName API finder/set breakpoint.

  If we search the disassembled CrackMe executeable for calls to <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/aa363858(v=vs.85).aspx" target="_blank">CreateFile</a> function.
 We come up with a call to "CreateFileA" instead of "CreateFile".
 The "CreateFileA" is the American National Standards Institute(ANSI) version of "CreateFile", which is a standard for the charcter encoding system.
 The characters encoded using ANSI standard are 1 byte long compared to the 2 bytes long Unicode encoded characters.
 Meaning the ANSI standard has a maximum characterset of 255 characters while the UNICODE standard has a maximum characterset of 65,536 characters <a href="https://ehsanakhgari.org/article/visual-c/2008-06-21/unicode" target="_blank"> (Akhgari,  2008)</a>.
+The Win32 API documentation for "CreateFileA" states that it "Creates or opens a file...(and) The function returns a handle that can be used to access the file...".
 The call to "CreateFileA" function is made accordingly (in red box):

 ![SnD1-CrackMe-CreateFile-annotated](/assets/images/snd1-createfile-annotated.png)

- In the screenshot above, we can see, before the CreateFileA call, the paramaters for that function are pushed onto the stack.
+ In the screenshot above, we can see that before the CreateFileA call, the paramaters for that function are pushed onto the stack.
 OllyDbg has cleverly annotated them.
-Comparing it to the API documentation, we can see that the function paramaters are passed in reverse order. <a href="https://blogs.msdn.microsoft.com/oldnewthing/20040108-00/?p=41163/" target="_blank">Chen 2004</a>, from MSDN blogs, describes that functions are passed in reverse order (in reference to CDECL calling convention)"...so that the first parameter is nearest to top-of-stack...".
+Comparing it to the API documentation, we can see that the function paramaters are passed in reverse order. <a href="https://blogs.msdn.microsoft.com/oldnewthing/20040108-00/?p=41163/" target="_blank">Chen 2004</a>, from MSDN blogs, describes that parameters are passed in reverse order (in reference to CDECL calling convention)"...so that the first parameter is nearest to top-of-stack...".
 Thinking back to how the stack works, it does sort of make sense?, the Last element In would be the First to be Out (LIFO) <a href="https://en.wikipedia.org/wiki/LIFO_%28computing%29
 " target="_blank">(Wikipedia, 2018)</a>.
-Getting back from the wild tangent, if you read the API refrence for CreateFile/A we can see that in order to create a file we need to pass several paramaters, among them is a file name (lpFileName).
-The filename that is passsed in for this particular call is "keyfile.dat".
+If you read the API refrence for CreateFileA we can see that in order to create a file we need to pass several paramaters, among them is a file name (lpFileName).
+The filename that is passsed for this particular call is "keyfile.dat".
 For the sake of the tutorial and the simpleness of this crackme, we can assume that this filename confirms that the license key is being stored locally and in this file.

-If we look further, right after the call there is a compare instruction (CMP), it compares the content of EAX register and the value "-1", specifically it performs a logical AND operation on EAX and "-1" (please refer to the X86 Opcode manual)Based on the result of the operation, flags such as the ZF(Zero), SF(Signed) and PF(Parity) are set.
 The CreateFileA api refrence mentions that it returns either a file handle or a "-1" using the EAX register.
-Meaning, if the CreateFileA function was able to open "Keyfile.dat", it would return the handle to that file in the EAX register and if it didn't it would return "-1".
-Continuing onto the next operation, there is a Jump If Not Equal (JNE) operation.
-The JNE
+Meaning, if the CreateFileA function was able to open "Keyfile.dat", it would return the handle to that file in the EAX register and if it did not, it would return "-1".

+Next, there is a compare instruction (CMP), taking the EAX register and "-1" as operands.
+It compares the content of EAX register and the value "-1", specifically it performs a logical AND operation on EAX and "-1" (please refer to an X86 Opcode <a href="https://c9x.me/x86/" target="_blank">manual</a>).Based on the result of the operation, flags such as the ZF(Zero), SF(Signed) and PF(Parity) flags are set in the EFLAGs register.
+In refrence to the mentioned x86 opcode manual (JCC section) the JNE - Jump if Not Equal (opcode 75) instruction jumps to the location passed as its operand (0040109A) if the Zf(zero) flag equal to 0 or the CMP/previous operation changed the state of the Z(zero) flag to 0(zero).
+Simply, in this case, if EAX did not equal to "-1" in the previous CMP operartion then it jumps to 0040109A.
+This is done to check if the license key is present.

+In the next few operations after the JNE, we can see that few things are pushed on to the stack before calling MessageBoxA (refer to the win32 api if need to).
+Observing these paramaters, the text for the message box says "Evaluation period out of date...".
+Thus we need to take the jump at JNE operation to change the flow of the crackme.
+To accomplish this, at the JNE operation, the state of the Zero flag needs to be 0.
+The Zero flag is set based on the CMP instruction, comparing EAX and "-1".
+In order for CreateFileA to return a file handle other than "-1" it has to be able to open the specified file "Keyfile.dat".
+Create a file with the same name in the same directory as the crackme file.
+Restarting the debugging in OllyDbg, we are now able to skip the evaluation message.